-Associate Professor of Psychology, Chairperson of the Behavioral/Social Sciences Department
+Professor of Psychology, Chairperson of the Behavioral & Social Sciences Department

-Professor Rondinone is an Associate Professor of Psychology at HCC with over 30 years teaching experience.
+Professor Rondinone is a Professor of Psychology at HCC with over 30 years teaching experience.
 She teaches classes in Forensic Psychology, Psychology of Criminal Behavior, Social Psychology, and Lifespan Development.
-She earned her Bachelor’s degree in Psychology while minoring in Criminal Justice from Niagara University; and her Master’s degree in Psychology from Southern Connecticut State University.
+She earned her bachelor's degree in Psychology while minoring in Criminal Justice from Niagara University, and her master's degree in Psychology from Southern Connecticut State University.